Religion in Gabon: History

 Christianity arrived in Gabon through the Portuguese traders in early 16th century.
 The Italian Capuchin friars set up Christian missions in the 17th century.
-The Portuguese missionaries and Italian friars cooperation ended in the 18th century, and the Portuguese officials expelled the Capuchin friars in 1777.
+The Portuguese missionaries and Italian friars' cooperation ended in the 18th century, and the Portuguese officials expelled the Capuchin friars in 1777.
 New missions such as the Sacred Heart and Holy Ghost, as well as Protestant missions from Europe arrived in the mid 19th century.
-Catholicism had established itself in Gabon with the Portuguese colonial efforts in 18th century, and grown to be the leading denomination by 1900.
+Catholicism had established itself in Gabon with the Portuguese colonial efforts in 18th century and grown to be the leading denomination by 1900.
 With the start of French colonial rule, Christian missions from Paris arrived between 1890s and 1960.
 More evangelical Churches have grown since the mid 20th century.

 The Babongo are a forest people of Gabon on the west coast of equatorial Africa.
 They are the originators of the Bwiti religion.
 Other peoples in Gabon have combined traditional Bwiti practices with animism and Christian concepts to produce a very different modern form of Bwiti.
 The Bwiti rituals form part of the initiation into the Babongo people.
 Babonga people's lives are highly ritualised through dance, music and ceremony associated with natural forces and jungle animals.
+Other traditional religions practised in Gabon include Mwiri and Ndiobi.